wvanbergen/adyen/README.md

 Package to simplify including Adyen payments services into a Ruby on Rails application.

-> Note: this library is corrently undergoing a major rewrite.
-Information in this README is about the still unreleased version of this library.
-If you want information about the last released version, check out version [1.6.0](https://github.com/wvanbergen/adyen/tree/v1.6.0).

 Adyen integration relies on three modes of communication between Adyen, your server and your client/customer:

 - Client-to-Adyen communication using Hosted Payment Pages (HPP).